zulip/zulip/help/archive-a-channel.md

-# Archive a stream
+# Archive a channel

 {!admin-only.md!}

-Archiving a stream will immediately unsubscribe all users from the stream, remove the stream from search and other typeaheads, and remove the stream's messages from **Combined feed**.
+Archiving a channel will immediately unsubscribe all users from the channel, remove the channel from search and other typeaheads, and remove the channel's messages from **Combined feed**.

-Archiving a stream does not delete a stream's messages.
+Archiving a channel does not delete a channel's messages.
 Users will still be able to find any given message by searching for it.
-However, links to messages and topics in the stream may or may not continue to work.
+However, links to messages and topics in the channel may or may not continue to work.

 In most cases, we recommend [renaming channels](/help/rename-a-channel) rather than archiving them.

-## Archive a stream
+## Archive a channel

 {start_tabs}